runeflobakk/record-matcher/README.md

 </plugin>
 ```

-Eclipse detects this, and to my knowledge IntelliJ should also support this.
 Alternatively, you will need to manually add `target/generated-test-sources/record-matchers` as a test source folder for your project in your IDE.

-After running a build, or `mvn generate-test-sources`, you should be able to see the generated Matcher classes in your IDE (a refresh of the project may be required for the IDE to see the new generated files).
-The example given above would make a `SomeRecordMatcher` and `SomeOtherRecordMatcher` available.
+After running a build, e.g. `mvn generate-test-sources`, you should be able to see the generated Matcher classes in your IDE (a refresh of the project may be required for the IDE to see the changes on your file system).

-See the [Complete configuration reference](#complete-configuration-reference) for more ways to configure the plugin.